Collaborative Law & Mediation Overview

 Each party selects their own individual Collaborative Attorney to advise them as to the legal aspects of their case.
 This is the primary difference between mediation and collaborative law.
 In mediation, although the parties may have their own attorneys, they often are unrepresented, and the mediator is not aligned with either party.
 Instead, the mediator informs both parties about their rights and duties under the law, what a court would likely order, and then helps the parties negotiate a fair and reasonable resolution to their disputes.

 In collaborative divorce, each party may also select a non-legal advocate to assist them in working through the emotional (i.e., non-legal) aspects of divorce that can so often derail the possibility of settlement within the adversarial court setting.

 NO - as much as we believe in mediation, it is not right for every family.
 Mediation may not be right for you if your case involves disputes regarding child abuse or neglect, domestic violence, or serious drug or alcohol addiction.
 Mediation also may not be right for you if you do not trust the other party to be be candid and cooperative.
 This doesn't mean you have to be on great terms - but it does mean that you should at least be on speaking terms.

 Mediation requires both parties to be willing to work cooperatively, even if they disagree or are not getting along.
 It means being able to hear and consider the recommendations of the mediating attorney.
 If you and your partner are in a place where you believe that agreement is simply not possible, mediation may not be a successful option.

 Contact us today to learn whether mediation is right for you.

 What are the benefits of Mediation & Collaborative Divorce?

 Let us help your family get through this difficult time with compassion and dignity.
-Contact Us today to learn more about our Mediation, Collaborative Law, Arbitration and Alternative Dispute Resolution services.
+Contact Us today to learn more about our Mediation, Collaborative Law, Arbitration, Private Judging and Alternative Dispute Resolution services.